 - ½ cup quinoa uncooked, or 1 cup cooked

 - 1 beet small-medium, uncooked (beetroot)

 - 2 handfuls arugula rocket

 - 1 tomato medium-large

-When ready to make up salad, roughly chop the avocado and beetroot into bite-size pieces, slice the arugula and roughly dice the tomato.
+- When ready to make up salad, roughly chop the avocado and tomato into bite-size pieces, slice the arugula and grate the beet.

-Whisk together the oil, lemon juice and honey until well combined.
+- Whisk together the oil, lime juice and honey until well combined.
 Mix all of the other chopped ingredients and quinoa, pour over the dressing and mix through.